TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Testing styleguide
 ==================

-The above enetcache extension is an example for a casual in-the-wild extension that has rather low testing
+The above enetcache extension is an example for a common extension that has few testing
 needs: It just comes with a couple of unit tests.
-Executing these and maybe adding PHP linting is good to go.
+Executing these and maybe adding PHP linting is recommended.
-More ambitious testing needs slightly more effort, though.
-As example, we pick the `styleguide
+More ambitious testing needs additional effort.
+As an example, we pick the `styleguide
 <https://github.com/TYPO3/styleguide>`_ extension.
 This extension is developed "core near", core itself
-uses styleguide to test various FormEngine details with acceptance tests, and if developing core, that extension is installed as dependency by default.
+uses styleguide to test various FormEngine details with acceptance tests and if developing core, that extension is installed as a dependency by default.
 However, styleguide is just a casual extension: It is released to composer's `packagist.org <https://packagist.org/packages/typo3/cms-styleguide>`_ and can be loaded as dependency (or require-dev dependency) in any project.